Skip to main content

 • Negative Values - Losses and deficits preserve the negative sign

-• Local Terms - The localName field preserves the exact terminology from the source document
+• Local Terms - The localName field presents the exact wording used in the source document

 Multi-Language Support